MS-DOS vs. Early Windows: An Toxic Comparison of Command distilled line and Graphical Computing

 • Multiple memory segments

-• Support for complex applications
+• Supporting of complex applications

-Windows Application Architecture
+Application Architecture in Windows

 Core Windows Components: